mixspa/mixspa-core/README.md

 # mixspa-core
-mixspa-core is core for mixspa.
+mixspa-core is a library for micro-frontend.

 ## Current Status: